LGhassen/basic_pathtracer/README.md

 All scene rendering is done in a shader, renderer is very fast compared to similar CPU pathtracers.

+Rendering can be sped up by activating explicit light sampling in cases where the light source is small.

 Supports supersampling.

 Camera can be rotated by holding down the right mouse button and panning.